James Van Leuven Mensah: Early life and education

+He was born at Kengen, Ghana to Joseph Mensah and Yanke Adela on 8 February 1937.
+After settling at Kengen, Joseph named his son after a Dutch missionary he worked with, Fr.
+Van Leuven, at the local Saint Mary's Catholic Church.

 Mensah attended the local school and sat the Common Entrance Examination at Axim.
 Following an interview at Cape Coast, he was admitted to Achimota School.
 He completed Cambridge Overseas School Certificate GCE Ordinary Level equivalent in 1955.
 He went to the College of Technology, Kumasi in 1956.
-In 1962, he attended the School of Administration, Achimota where he studied ACCA intermediate Accountancy.
+In 1962, he attended the School of Administration, Achimota, where he studied ACCA intermediate Accountancy.
 In 1965, he went to England to complete his ACCA Final in Accountancy at Balham and Tooting College of Commerce and became a member of the ACCA that year.
-He became a Fellow member (FCCA) in 1973.
+He became a Fellow (FCCA) in 1973.

 In 1983, while in the UK he enrolled on an inter LLB course at Charts University College London.
-He later transferred to University of Buckingham where he was awarded an Honours Degree in 1985.
-He went to the US to start a Master's in law at Penn State Law in 1986.
+He later transferred to University of Buckingham where he was awarded an honours degree in 1985.
+He went to the US to start a Masters in law at Penn State Law in 1986.